Mangani table lamp from around 1980

 Mangani table lamp from around 1980, featuring a large green-pink fruit with blue leaves.
 Mangani manufactory, Florence.
 For electrification and without lampshade.

-Many styles characterize antique furniture, but we can highlight a few key ones.
+There are many styles characterizing antique furniture, but we can highlight a few of the most important.
 Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture corresponds to the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, emphasizing similarities and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek decorative motifs.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-All antique products in Rococo and Louis XV styles are particularly interesting and worth noting.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
 Unique materials were selectively used to further emphasize the grandeur of these items.

-Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce furniture made in this style, inspired by Italian or French craftsmen.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character in a given nation.
-This is very important, especially when searching for elegant antique pieces suitable for your interior.
+Lion paws, eagle heads – these are common features in Renaissance style.
+Currently, many global brands reproduce such furniture inspired by Italian and French creators.
+This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+This is especially important when searching for an elegant antique that suits your interior.

 The most important aspect of elite antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many counterfeits circulate on the market.Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
-We have at your disposal art appraisers, historians, and experts from around the world.
+And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details